 We continue to expand within each of the countries listed above as well as into new markets.
 Countries which we expect to see more importing from in the near future are New Zealand, Canada, Japan and China.
 We also have initiatives in place to increasing importing in the Netherlands, Italy, South Africa, United Kingdom, Croatia, Bulgaria and Poland.

 The large majority of signings has been in baseball however women’s fastpitch softball is growing rapidly and we recently brought on board veteran import player Lisa Maulden to lead the charge.
-Lisa has been overseas since 2014 and has played in Austria, Belgium, Australia, Hungary and is currently playing in New Zealand.
-She will be playing in the Netherlands for the 2018 summer.
+Lisa has been overseas since 2014 and has played in Austria, Belgium, Australia, Hungary, New Zealand twice and the Netherlands.

 Currently there is more demand for fastpitch softball imports than there is supply, so we have amped up our efforts to find more talented girls who want to extend their careers overseas.